pooltogether/v4-docs/docs/tutorials/twab-rewards.md

 ## Verify that you are interacting with the right contract

-This contract being tied to a pool, it is important that you first verify that the Twab Rewards contract you are interacting with is tied to the pool you want to create the promotion for.
+This contract being tied to a pool, it is important that you first verify that the TWAB Rewards contract you are interacting with is tied to the pool you want to create the promotion for.

 To do so, you can load the `YieldSourcePrizePool` contract in Etherscan, or one of his clones, and look at the `getTicket` view function, in the `Read Contract` section, to retrieve the Ticket address.

 <img
 src={require('/img/how-to/twab-rewards/yield-source-prize-pool-get-ticket-etherscan.png').default}
 alt='Yield Source Prize Pool getTicket view function on Etherscan' class='padding-bottom--md'
 />

 To get the ticket address used by the `TwabRewards` contract, you can load it in Etherscan and look at the `ticket` variable in the `Read Contract` section.

 <img
 src={require('/img/how-to/twab-rewards/twab-rewards-ticket-etherscan.png').default}
-  alt='Twab Rewards ticket address on Etherscan' class='padding-bottom--md'
+alt='TWAB Rewards ticket address on Etherscan' class='padding-bottom--md'
 />

 If the addresses match, you are good to go.